Seven Species: History

 The Seven Species have played an important role in the food of the Israelites in the Land of Israel and the religious traditions of Judaism.

-Many references to these basic foods can be found in Bible.
+Many references to these basic foods can be found in the Bible.
 The Mishna states that only first fruits of the Seven Species could be brought to the Temple in Jerusalem as offerings.
 Wheat fields, vineyards and olive groves are still a salient feature of the Israeli landscape today.
 Figs, olives, pomegranates and dates are common ingredients in the cuisine of Israel.

 Wheat

 The ancient Israelites cultivated both wheat and barley.
 These two grains are mentioned first in the biblical list of the Seven Species of the land of Israel and their importance as food in ancient Israelite cuisine is also seen in the celebration of the barley harvest at the festival of Passover and of the wheat harvest at the festival of Shavuot.

 Barley

 A hardy cereal that has coarse bristles coming from the ears.
 It is widely cultivated, mainly for use in brewing and stockfeed.